learnwithiftekhar/Spring-Boot-API-Response-Structure/readme.md

 The repository contains the source code for implementing this standardized response structure.
 Follow the steps below to clone and run the project in your environment.

+**Note:** I found a great article on medium on [The Best Way to Structure API Responses in Spring Boot](https://medium.com/@dulanjayasandaruwan1998/the-best-way-to-structure-api-responses-in-spring-boot-23eb6892daab) in medium.
+You can read that article.
+This project is based on that article.
 ### Response Structure
 The following JSON structure is used to standardize all API responses: